qgis/QGIS-Documentation/source/working/working_with_raster.rst

 Colormap
 ---------

-The |tab| :guilabel:`Colormap` tab is only available, when you have selected a single-band-rendering within the |tab| :guilabel:`Style` tab (see chapt. :ref:`label_sombology`).
+The :guilabel:`Colormap` tab is only available, when you have selected a single-band-rendering within the :guilabel:`Style` tab (see chapt. :ref:`label_sombology`).

 Three ways of color interpolation are available: